Paroxysmisch/genome-assembly/dissertation/main.typ

 The intermediate node embeddings, and the unmodified edge embeddings $e_(i j)^l$ are then passed to a @symgatedgcn layer, that outputs $h_i^(l + 1)$ and $e_(i j)^(l + 1)$, and acts as the output of @symgatedgcn-mamba.

 #modelexplanation[
-  The primary goal of @symgatedgcn-mamba is to explore whether the model can exploit the raw read data to generate new (node) features that are useful in resolving overlap graph artifacts.
-Mamba was chosen as the read encoding model of choice due to its near-linear time complexity, long-range dependency modelling capabilities, and promising results on adjacent @dna modelling tasks.
+  @symgatedgcn-mamba aims to explore whether the model can exploit raw read data to generate new (node) features that are useful in resolving overlap graph artifacts.
+Mamba was chosen due to its near-linear time complexity, long-range dependency modelling capabilities, and promising results on adjacent @dna modelling tasks.
 ]

 === SymGatedGCN+MambaEdge <sec:symgatedgcn-mamba-edge>
-We use the same Mamba read encoding node feature $m_i in bb(R)^D$ as in @symgatedgcn-mamba, but remove the dependency on standard edge features (@sec:standard_input_features).
+We use the same Mamba read encoding node features $m_i in bb(R)^D$ as in @symgatedgcn-mamba, but remove the dependency on standard edge features (@sec:standard_input_features).
 We no longer form an intermediate node embedding, but instead calculate an intermediate edge embedding $e_(i j) '$:
 $
   e_(i j) ' = W_2 (thin #relu (W_1 (m_i || m_j) + b_1)) + b_2
 $